 We are exploring how art can help communicate complex scientific messages and make them accessible to a wider public audience, because:

-- Scientists are not always good at explaining what they do in simple language.
+- Some scientists are not good at explaining what they do in simple language.

 - Science does not guarantee certainty.
-It is the job of scientists to question their own findings, often resulting in more questions than answers which can be frustrating and confusing.
+It is the job of scientists to question their own findings, often resulting in more questions than answers which many find frustrating and confusing.

 We aim to bridge the gap between scientific journals and the popular press by delivering information that is unbiased and balanced, presented in a variety of accessible formats.